Steal This Record

-Steal This Record is the fourth studio album by the Detroit, Michigan punk rock band the Suicide Machines, released in 2001 by Hollywood Records.
-It was the band's last album for the Hollywood label, as they moved to Side One Dummy Records the following year.
+Steal This Record is the fourth studio album by the Detroit punk rock band the Suicide Machines, released in 2001 by Hollywood Records.
+It was the band's last album for the Hollywood label, as they moved to SideOneDummy Records the following year.
 It was also their last album with longtime bassist Royce Nunley, who left the group in 2002.